 - The organizational structure varies largely based upon function.
 The quasi-executive function of enforcing laws is quite different from the quasi-legislative function of making regulations.
-Housing administrative courts within the agency requires the upward and downward flow of information.
-Downward flow is traditionally unilateral, while upward flow is incomplete due to the objective of pleasing one’s superiors.
+Housing administrative courts within the agency require the upward and downward flow of information.
+The downward flow is traditionally unilateral, while the upward flow is incomplete due to the objective of pleasing one's superiors.
 Having a court within the agency can be a significant communication barrier for reporting purposes.

-Practice Question: Describe the difference in organization between an executive and independent agency.
-Also explain how this organization affects the authority of the President to exercise authority over agency operations?
+Practice Question: Describe the difference in organization between an executive and an independent agency.
+Also, explain how this organization affects the authority of the President to exercise authority over agency operations?